Salinas Catholic wooden carvings in Porta Coeli Church

 Arrive in Ponce late in the afternoon and stay

-near the plaza at Hotels Melia or Belgica, or the new Fox.
-Dine in the truly gourmet restaurant called "Marks", located in the lobby of the Hotel Melia.
+near the plaza at Hotels Ramada or Belgica, or the new Fox.
+Dine in the Ramada Hotels' 'Lola' Restaurant on the Plaza.
 Ponce is a very pleasant

 place to spend an afternoon and evening walking around the heart of Old Ponce.